 Objectives of the call

 This call aims to encourage cultural initiatives that promote exchange and mutual understanding between the different communities in Luxembourg.
-It is specifically aimed at projects linking a Luxembourg structure and a structure representing an international community or communities in the country – established on Luxembourg soil – which together develop a project that builds bridges between cultures.
+It is specifically aimed at projects linking a Luxembourg structure and a structure representing an international community or communities in the country – established on Luxembourg soil – which together develop a project for young audiences that builds bridges between cultures, through culture.

 Its objectives are: